Some two year olds are entitled to 15 hours of free early education and childcare. To be eligible you must be receiving one of the following:

 - child who is looked after by the local authority (subject to care orders or in foster care) or a child that has left care through special guardianship, an adoption or residence order

-- they have a current statement of Special Educational Needs (SEN) or an Education, Health and Care Plan
+- they have an Education, Health and Care Plan

 - they receive Disability Living Allowance

 What hours will my child get and how can they be used?